 The SwitchPilot has a switch to select different operating modes.
 Thus you can easily set the desired mode.
 Therefore "programming" is not necessary for most standard applications.
-This switch only operates the four transistor output pairs 1 to 4.

 The operating mode switch is only for the use with Motorola control units to enable compatibility with Marklin controllers.
 If the SwitchPilot is used with the DCC protocol the operating mode switch needs to stay at the middle position (factory default).